Transformer-based Models to Deal with Heterogeneous Environments in Human Activity Recognition: Proposal: Transformers for HAR

 \subsection{MobileHART}

-As previously mentioned, MobileViT integrates ViT encoder and CNNs to allow transformer-based architectures to learn spatial inductive bias \cite{mehta2022mobilevit}.
-Here, we raise that for instance-based human activity recognition, where time-series data are framed, we can also learn temporal inductive bias by adopting the same process as MobileViT \cite{47094}.
-Similarly, we would have every time-step in the frame contain encoded information of its neighbors.
+HART is a sensor-aware and light transformer architecture.
+However, it does not take full benefit of the convolutional approach that is particularly well suited to learn temporal inductive biases \cite{47094} as reported in other HAR studies using Transformer architectures \cite{IFConvTransformer2022,Kim2022}.
+Inspired by MobileViT \cite{mehta2022mobilevit}, we improved the capability of the HART encoder with lightweight CNN layers at the input and output to devise the MobileHART block.
+These CNNs make it possible to compute local temporal relations while maintaining the temporal coherence of the output data through unfolding and folding operations.

-Therefore, we adapted MobileViT to suit the HAR domain better and refer to the architecture as MobileHART.
-As illustrated in Figure~\ref{fig:mobileHART}, we make use of sensor-wise convolutional layers and sensor-wise inverted residual blocks (AccMV2, GyroMV2) to process sensor inputs separately.
-The outputs of two sensors' convolutional processes are concatenated to form the inputs to the MobileHART block, which is a MobileViT block that now uses sensor-wise convolutions ($PConv_{SW}$ \& $SConv_{SW}$) and a HART encoder.
+As illustrated in Figure~\ref{fig:mobileHART}, before feeding the MobileHART block, the input representation is improved using sensor-wise convolutional layers and sensor-wise inverted residual blocks (AccMV2, GyroMV2) to process sensor inputs separately.
+The MV2 blocks are composed of pointwise and depth-wise convolutional layers \cite{howard2017mobilenets}, that are used for down-sampling and embeddings.
+The outputs of the two sensors' convolutional processes are concatenated to form the inputs to the MobileHART block.
+This block uses sensor-wise pointwise convolutional layers ($PConv_{SW}$) and standard convolutional layers ($SConv_{SW}$) to capture both local and global information.
 We note that the sensor-wise operation is performed only up to the input of the MobileHART block, where afterward, the features from different sensors are fused.
-The entire process described here replaces the $AOut()$ of the $MobileViTBlock()$ mentioned previously in section \ref{sec:mobilevit} to the below:
+The entire process described here can be expressed as below:

-where $\boldsymbol{x} \in \mathbb{R}^{N,d}$ is a feature embedding that has been processed by multiple layers of accelerometer and gyroscopes MV2 blocks.
-Afterward, the remaining operations follow the original MobileViT architecture process that has been adapted to fit one-dimensional time-series data, where we use 1D convolutions over the 2D variant.
+where $\boldsymbol{x} \in \mathbb{R}^{N,d}$ is a feature embedding that has been processed by multiple layers of accelerometer and gyroscope MV2 blocks.
+Afterward, the remaining operations follow the pipeline of the MobileViT architecture process that we adapted to fit one-dimensional time-series data.
+This model results in a longer processing chain but with a greater ability to compute local (via CNN) and global (via Transformers) representation.
+This ability is empirically exhibited in Section~\ref{sec:newEvaluation}.